Rosamund Kwan

-Rosamund Kwan Chi Lam (born Kwan Kar Wai on 24 September 1962) is a Hong Kong former actress, best known for starring as the female lead "Thirteenth Aunt" in the 1990s Once Upon a Time in China film series.
-She had since retired from acting in 2007.
+Rosamund Kwan Chi Lam (born Kwan Kar Wai) is a former Hong Kong actress, known for her on-screen pairing with Andy Lau in dramatic films such as Casino Raiders and The Wesley's Mysterious File, and for her role opposite Jet Li as Thirteenth Aunt in the Once Upon a Time in China film series.

-Kwan co-founded the Hong Kong-based beauty brand RK Beauty with fellow actress Helen Ma.

 Career

 Kwan was born in British Hong Kong.
 Her father, Shaw Brothers star Kwan Shan, was from Shenyang, Liaoning, China, and was of Manchu ethnicity.
 Her mother, Cheung Bing-sai (張冰茜), was from Shanghai and was also an actress.
 Growing up, Kwan attended Maryknoll Convent School in Kowloon Tong.

 Kwan's first acting role was in the ATV soap opera Agency 24 (甜甜廿四味).
 Her film debut was alongside Chow Yun-fat in the 1982 film, The Head Hunter.
 She appeared with Jackie Chan, Sammo Hung and Yuen Biao in Twinkle, Twinkle Lucky Stars and again with Chan in Project A Part II and Armour of God.
 She also appeared with Jet Li in the films Swordsman II, Dr. Wai in "The Scripture with No Words" and as Shao Yun a.k.a.
 "Sup Sum Yee" ("Shi San Yi" in Mandarin, "13th Aunt" in English) throughout the Once Upon a Time in China film series.